FFraca/bot/README.md

 <h1><b><u>How to install</u></b></h1>
 Take all files and put it in the bot folder, that update the options.inc.php file with your own settings (included the bot API Token).
-After doing that open with your browser the START.php (just first time, after installed files)
+After doing that open with your browser the START.php (just first time, after installed files)<br><br>

-Wait and that delete the START.php file
+Wait and then delete the START.php file<br>
 Then, IT'S ALL DONE!

 <h1>Features</h1>